The Therapist’s Therapist

 Who “holds” the “holder”?

-In the time I’ve spent as a therapist to other therapists, I’ve noticed a pattern: many of us come to this work as parentified children.
+In my work as a therapist for other therapists, I’ve noticed a pattern: many of us came to this field as parentified children.

-Maybe your parents were abusive or just stretched-thin keeping the family financially afloat or simply too emotionally immature to show up.
-Regardless the reason, the effect was many of us learned to be independent and take care of and to “hold” others.
+Maybe your parents were abusive, emotionally immature, or simply stretched too thin trying to keep the family afloat.
+Whatever the specifics, the impact was the same—many of us learned to be self-reliant and to take care of and to “hold” others.

 And then, we became therapists.

-Many therapists come to their own therapy from this position—whether consciously or unconsciously—in a sense, seeking someone who feels “bigger” and can “hold” them.
-That said, whether or not this matches you, our task will remain the same: Creating a space where you and your needs are at the center.
+Often, therapists enter therapy from this place—sometimes consciously, sometimes not—seeking someone who feels “bigger,” someone who can hold them.
+Whether or not that resonates with you, our task will remain the same: to create a space where your needs are at the center.

 Let’s get to the root of your problems.